dawbarton/MATLABPlots/README.md

 	* `plot` is overloaded to plot in 3D if a `z` variable is passed.
 * `plot!`
     * This plots with the hold set to true.

+This package is tested to work with Julia v1.0.